folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/rancher_setup.md

 ## Rancher Pro Tips

-When the RancherOS nodes for the clusters need rebooting or updating it will need to be done so manually, one at at time, following this procedure:<br/>
+When the BurmillaOS nodes for the clusters need rebooting or updating it will need to be done so manually, one at at time, following this procedure:<br/>
 (It is VERY important the nodes be drained before rebooting or deleting them from the cluster - to preserve the persistent data volume vmdks.)

 1) In Rancher 2.x server UI, Deactivate the alerts: